ECLIPSE: An Evolutionary Computation Library for Instrumentation Prototyping in Scientific Engineering: Introduction

 The Nebulous collaboration is an interdisciplinary team of physicists, engineers, and computer scientists on the forefront of instrument and hardware optimization with a focus on space-science.
 Nebulous initially found success evolving 3D antennas from geometric primitives.
 Early work demonstrated that evolutionary methods could produce dipole-like antennas, and even design more sensitive antennas than those currently in use \cite{rolla2023design, rolla2025designing} when connected to a simulation that can predict performance on a science objective (in this case the number of observed ultra-high-energy neutrinos \cite{allison2015first}).
-As Nebulous expanded to tackle more complex problems, including more complex antennas and spacecraft hardware, the demand for variable geometries with unforeseen constraints and assumptions was a common occurrence.
+As Nebulous expanded to tackle more complex problems, including more sophisticated antennas and spacecraft hardware, the demand for variable geometries with unforeseen constraints and assumptions was a common occurrence.
 As a result, the evolutionary workflow required significant maintenance to support the addition of new features.
 As integration of new components became increasingly time intensive we recognized that a single-purpose codebase was no longer sufficient.
-Inspired by software like the Modular Agent Based Evolver (MABE) \cite{bohm2017mabe}, we created ECLIPSE, a general framework for the evolutionary design of hardware in space-science domains.
+Inspired by software like the Modular Agent Based Evolver (MABE) \cite{bohm2017mabe}, we created ECLIPSE (Evolutionary Computation Library for Instrumentation Prototyping in Scientific Engineering), a general framework for the evolutionary design of hardware in space-science domains.

-A number of existing EC frameworks (e.g., DEAP \cite{fortin2012deap}, ECJ \cite{luke2017ecj}, LEAP \cite{10.1145/3377929.3398147}, MABE \cite{bohm2017mabe}) provide flexible, well-tested implementations of standard EC algorithms and are widely used across research domains.
+A number of existing EC frameworks (e.g., DEAP \cite{fortin2012deap}, ECJ \cite{10.1145/3067695.3082467}, LEAP \cite{10.1145/3377929.3398147}, MABE \cite{bohm2017mabe}) provide flexible, well-tested implementations of standard EC algorithms and are widely used across research domains.
 However, these frameworks are designed as general-purpose toolkits and therefore leave the integration of complex scientific simulators largely to the user.
-In practice, this means that users must manually implement domain-aware representations, validity constraints, file management, and communication with external scientific software.
+In practice, this means that users must manually implement domain-aware representations, validity constraints, and communication with external scientific software.
 While this flexibility is valuable, it places a substantial engineering burden on domain scientists and can lead to ad hoc, problem-specific pipelines that are difficult to maintain or extend.